-Sustainable agriculture is a key component of our work in 21 countries around the world.
+Sustainable agriculture is a key component of our work in 19 countries around the world.
 When we work to save the bees, we are also saving the environment.
 Honeybees are essential to healthy crops, and their rapid decline threatens global food security.
 That's why we incorporate bees into many of our projects.

 Farmers who keep bees see increased crop yields, whether they are growing coffee, spices or vegetables.
 Plus, they are able to harvest honey during the non-growing season to earn extra income, producing 60 pounds or more of honey each year.